wsdookadr/mdetect/README.md

 This will provide information about function names and the number of calls, for each file that is stored in `BaseX`.

-You may run `java -jar ./deps/BaseX853.jar` which will bring up a GUI including an editor where you can run custom XQuery queries.
+You may run `./deps/basexgui` which will bring up a GUI including an editor where you can run custom XQuery queries.

 Details
 =======